 The Italian present tense in the negative

-It’s very easy to turn a sentence negative in the Italian present tense.
+It’s very easy to make a sentence negative in the Italian present tense.
 It’s even easier than in English!
-You just have to put the negative adverb non before the conjugated verb.
+All you have to do is put the negative adverb non in front of the conjugated verb.
 There’s no need to use a helper verb.
-Thus:
+For example:

 Papà non lavora.